Flutter localization and internationalization i18n with examples

 Inserting custom text

-Let’s suppose that we would like to display copyright information and embed the company name in it.
-Tweak the intl_en.arb file within the lib/l10n directory:
+Let’s say we want to display copyright information with the company name.
+Update the intl_en.arb file in the lib/l10n directory:

 {